null

 How do I identify which steering gear box or power steering pump I need?

 The easiest way to identify your steering components is by locating the part number tag on your existing unit.
 Steering gear boxes typically have a metal tag on the housing showing the model number (like TAS65 or RCS55).
 Power steering pumps will have similar identification.
 Common variations include different input shaft splines (36 vs. 40 spline) and pressure ratings.
-If tags are missing or unreadable, provide us with your VIN and we can cross-reference the correct parts through Peterbilt's database.
+If tags are missing or unreadable, provide us with your OEM and we can cross-reference the correct parts through Peterbilt's database.

 What are the warning signs that steering components need replacement?